 Coinsurance A percentage of the Allowed Amount for certain Covered Benefits that must be paid by the Member.
+Coinsurance amounts are in addition to any Deductible and any applicable Copayment.
 Coinsurance amounts applicable to your Plan are stated in your Schedule of Benefits.

 FOR EXAMPLE: If the Coinsurance for a service is 20%, you pay 20% of the Allowed Amount while we pay the remaining 80%.
+(In the case of Out-of-Network services, we only pay up to the Allowed Amount.)